 What is the average rate of income tax under section 192?

-Basically, the average rate of income tax is to be calculated on the basis of Income Tax Slab Rates in force for a particular financial year.
+The average rate of income tax is to be calculated on the basis of Income Tax Slab Rates in force for a particular financial year.

 Let’s take an example to understand:

-Suppose, Jay is earning Rs.
-60,000 per month as salary income for FY 2016-17 and his total deduction under chapter VII-A for a year amounts to Rs.
-1,00,000.
+Suppose, Jay is earning INR 60,000 per month as salary income for FY 2021-22 and his total deduction under Chapter VI-A for a year amounts to INR 1,00,000.

-|Particulars||Amount (In Rs.)|
+|Particulars||Amount (In INR)|

-|Jay’s Total Income would be estimated as (60,000 * 12 months)||7,20,000|
+|Jay’s Total Income (60,000 * 12 months)||7,20,000|

-|Deductions under Chapter VII-A||(1,00,000)|
+|Deductions under Chapter VI-A||(1,00,000)|

 |Income Chargeable to tax||6,20,000|

-|TAX as per current slab rate||49,000|
+|TAX as per the current slab rate||36,500|

-|Education Cess and SHEC @ 3% of TAX||1470|
+|Education Cess and SHEC @ 4% of TAX||1460|

-|Net Tax Payable||50,470|
+|Net Tax Payable||37,960|

 When to deduct and deposit TDS under section 192?

-In case of employee who has changed his employer during the year, employee is required to submit his previous salary details and TDS to subsequent employer then these details are to be submitted in Form 12BB according to new rule 26C.
+In the case of an employee who has changed his employer during the year, the employee is required to submit his previous salary details and TDS to the subsequent employer.
+These details are to be submitted in Form 12BB according to new rule 26C.

-The TDS deducted on salary is reflected in Form 16, which is issued to the employee at the end of the financial year by his employer.
-Also, Form 16 contains details of quarterly TDS deducted by employer along with total income earned and tax deductions.
-Further, an Employee can also check the details of the TDS deducted and deposited by his employer through the Form 26AS from his e-filing login.
+The TDS deducted from salary is reflected in Form 16, which is issued to the employee at the end of the financial year by his employer.
+Also, Form 16 contains details of quarterly TDS deducted by the employer along with total income earned and tax deductions.
+Further, an Employee can also check the details of the TDS deducted and deposited by his employer through Form 26AS from his e-filing login.